Exploratory Analysis · Funnel · 2024

 📱 Mobile & Tablet

 Both convert below 0.41%.
-Combined, they represent a large share of total sessions but a negligible share of revenue.
+They drive plenty of sessions but almost no revenue.

 🖥 Desktop

-Converts at 2.05%, more than 5× higher.
-Desktop users also reach deeper funnel stages at significantly higher rates.
+Converts at 2.05%, over 5× higher.
+Desktop users also move deeper into the funnel much more often.

 Not All Traffic Is Equal

-Organic Search drives the most visits by volume, but it's far from the most valuable source.
+Organic Search brings the most traffic, but not the most value.
 Referral converts at 5.57%, nearly 4× the next best channel and 185× better than Social.
-Social traffic generates volume with almost zero commercial return.
+Social adds volume with almost no commercial return.

 Visit-to-Purchase Conversion Rate by Channel